-If our competitors develop technologies that are more effective than ours, our commercial opportunity will be reduced or eliminated.\
+If our competitors develop technologies that are more effective than ours, our commercial opportunity will be reduced or eliminated.

 The biotechnology and pharmaceutical industries are intensely competitive and subject to rapid and significant technological change.
 Many of the drugs that we are attempting to discover will be competing with existing therapies.
 In addition, a number of companies are pursuing the development of pharmaceuticals that target the same diseases and conditions that we are targeting.
 For example, the commercialization of new pharmaceutical products is highly competitive, and we face substantial competition with respect to TAVALISSE in which there are existing therapies and drug candidates in development for the treatment of ITP that may be alternative therapies to TAVALISSE.
 Many of our competitors, including a number of large pharmaceutical companies that compete directly with us, have significantly greater financial resources and expertise commercializing approved products than we do.
 Also, many of our competitors are large pharmaceutical companies that will have a greater ability to reduce prices for their competing drugs in an effort to gain market share and undermine the value proposition that we might otherwise be able to offer to payers.
-We face, and will continue to face, intense competition from pharmaceutical and biotechnology companies, as well as from academic and research institutions and government agencies, both in the United States and abroad.
-Some of these competitors including fully integrated pharmaceutical companies have extensive drug discovery efforts and are developing novel small-molecule pharmaceuticals.
+We face, and will continue to face, intense competition from pharmaceutical and biotechnology companies, as well as from academic and research institutions and government agencies, both in the US and abroad.
+Some of these competitors are pursuing the development of pharmaceuticals that target the same diseases and conditions as our research programs.
+Our competitors including fully integrated pharmaceutical companies have extensive drug discovery efforts and are developing novel smallmolecule pharmaceuticals.
 We also face significant competition from organizations that are pursuing the same or similar technologies, including the discovery of targets that are useful in compound screening, as the technologies used by us in our drug discovery efforts.